CosmoStat/shapepipe/docs/pipeline_tutorial.md

 MASK_CONFIG_PATH = $HOME/ShapePipe/example/GOLD/config.mask
 ```
 In this mask config file the default parameters can be kept in the most part.
+These parameters specify the mask properties for border, halos, spikes, Messier
+objects, and external flag input (in our case provided from CFIS pre-processing).

 It points to various default parameter files for the different mask types,
 make sure that that paths are correct, in our case
 `$HOME/ShapePipe/example/GOLD/mask_default/` in front of each file name.